List of Shortland Street characters introduced in 2015: Ali Karim

 Late in 2018, Ali and Dawn bought the old house with Jack and Lincoln, but by Christmas time, he started suffering dizzy spells from overworking, and on the 2018 cliffhanger, he hid his brain cancer diagnosis (astrocytoma) from Dawn, but it is unclear if it was related to the 2016 head injury.

 In the first episode of 2019, he had a second grand mal seizure when Kylie admitted killing Dylan, but blamed Ali for trying to resuscitate him.
 After the seizure, he lost all recollection of events in the last 2 weeks, including Kylie's admission of guilt hours prior.
 He hid the diagnosis again, and drove the ambulance to retrieve Damo's engagement ring, where the ambulance hit a woman.
 As he drove with a known medical condition, he is facing criminal and costs for damages, and is likely to be stood down for his roles.
 However, his memory has glitched, until the day before his passing, when he remembered the full details of Kylie's murder of Dylan, but he also hinted that he would be meeting Lucy, when he mentioned about Rachel being drunk at their wedding.

 Kylie attempted to kill Ali by Fentanyl overdose, but failed when Dawn and Lulu returned home.
 Ali died in his sleep, possibly due to subcranial hemorrhage or organ failure.

-In July 2022, Ali appears to Damo in a dream.
+In July 2022, Ali appears to Damo in a dream when he falls into a coma.